 1. Schedule time to meet the first members of your breast cancer treatment team

+You might be wondering, what is a nurse navigator?
 Nurse navigators specialize in coordinating your care.
-They can help you make informed decisions throughout your cancer journey.
+They can help you make informed decisions throughout your cancer treatment.
 Your nurse navigator can help you schedule your appointments, manage your treatments and make sure you’re getting all the support you need throughout the treatment process.

 How do you find a breast surgeon?